Causes & Treatment

 What is a good antral follicle count for IVF?

-Whilst everyone is different, Clínica Tambre suggests that an antral follicle count between 10 and 15 is what doctors generally look for to indicate a positive outcome.
+While every individual is different, Clínica Tambre suggests that an antral follicle count between 10 and 15 is generally considered a good indicator for a positive IVF outcome.

 improve antral follicle count